 The Holy Cross Armenian Church of Javakh Summer Day Camp in Akhakalak, Georgia, serves social orphans living in poverty from the nearby villages.
 The Camp provides the children with a safe, clean, fun, and spiritual environment during the summer.
-Kharberd Orphanage is a state orphanage in Yerevan, Armenia that houses approximately 200 children and young adults with severe disabilities.
+House of Dreams was founded in 2019 to work with children who have special educational needs.
+They provide individual speech therapy and offer age-focused programs on literacy, mathematics, sand therapy, drawing, logic games, and art therapy.